veertuinc/jenkins-dynamic-label-examples-intel/README.md

-# Anka Jenkins Plugin Dynamic Labelling (Scripted) Example
+# Anka Jenkins Plugin Dynamic Labelling (Scripted with no def) Example